Turning Flower Farming into a Side Hustle | What You Need to Know

 Setting boundaries is difficult for people with nurturing spirits, which encompasses a lot of flower farmers.
 We like to please and make others happy.
 Saying “no” is not as easy as it sounds.

-Well, we need to reconnect with our inner two year old self and rediscover the power of “no”!
+We need to reconnect with our inner two-year-old self and rediscover the power of “no”!

-Boundaries will allow you to adhere to your schedule and ultimate vision for your side hustle.
-Boundaries will keep the side hustle from bleeding over into the other areas of your life, in turn, creating unbalance and chaos in your life.
+Boundaries allow you to adhere to your schedule and ultimate vision for your side hustle.
+Boundaries will keep the side hustle from bleeding over into the other areas of your life, creating imbalance and chaos in your life.
 Saying no is only one part of setting boundaries.
-At night or while working your other job, turn off notifications that relate to your flower farm that may distract you or vice versa.
-Try your best to compartmentalize the flower farm, life and other work demands.
+At night or while working your other job, turn off notifications related to your flower farm that may distract you or vice versa.
+Try to compartmentalize the flower farm, life, and other work demands.
 Be present with the tasks you are prioritizing at that time.

 Don’t be afraid to set those boundaries.